 Yes!
 This is a new option within the registration page for the virtual workshop.
 Registrants will receive an email with details.

 Workshop materials will be available for pickup prior to the workshop.
 Registrants will receive an email with details.

 We carefully handpick each facilitator based on their professional qualifications and their affinity to our mission of raising emotionally healthier adolescent girls.

 We prioritize our recruitment of licensed and/or certified professionals, including social workers, counselors, psychologists, and therapists from local school districts — with the objective of familiarizing our girls with these important and safe go-to people that they can readily speak to during the school year.

-In order to give the girls the best experience possible, we limit each 75-minute facilitated session to a maximum of 12 girls, except for the “East” section with yoga, which may be up to 24 or more girls.
-We have found that the smaller groups allow the facilitators to address issues in great detail, and gives each girl time to share her thoughts and feelings.
+In order to give the girls the best experience possible, we limit each facilitated session to a maximum of 12 girls, except for the “East” section with yoga, which may combine small groups.

 Supporting our vision of raising emotionally healthier girls, more empowered girls, with each event we strive to provide leadership opportunities for girls, such as managing icebreakers, assisting with small group discussions and activities, and role modeling.
 Specifically, we look for energetic high school girls who model positive, respectful behavior.
 If your daughter is interested in volunteering, please have her email email@example.com with the following information:

-Compass for Girls is brought to you by TriCity Family Services and the Geneva Coalition for Youth with the support of Geneva CUSD 304.
+This year, Compass for Girls is brought to you by TriCity Family Services, Navigate Adolescence, and the Geneva Coalition for Youth with the support of Geneva CUSD 304.
 The Compass program was created by Navigate Adolescence, a not-for-profit organization in Downers Grove.
 This event is made possible through the tireless efforts of local parents, high school and middle school students, and former Chick Chat participants who volunteer their time for the greater good of our daughters and our communities.